uday778/Sushiman_CSS_project/README.md

 ## <a name="features">🔋 Features</a>

 👉 **CSS Variables**: Utilize CSS variables to maintain a consistent and easily adjustable styling approach throughout the project

-👉 **Importing CSS Files**: Import CSS files into others, promoting modularity and organization in styling.

 👉 **Flex and Position Properties**: Use of flex and position properties in CSS to create responsive and well-structured layouts.